pivotal/docs-tap/cloud-native-runtimes/how-to-guides/app-operators/resource_management.hbs.md

 ## <a id='overview'></a> Overview

-By default, Knative Deployments are allocated a predefined amount of system resources, such as CPU and memory.
+By default, Knative Deployments are allocated a predefined amount of CPU and memory.
 These default allocations cater to general use cases, but there can be scenarios where adjustments can provide benefits:

 * *Performance Optimization*: Customizing resource allocations can help in fine-tuning the load for specific workloads, potentially leading to better response times and throughput.
 * *Cost Efficiency*: Over-provisioning resources can result in unnecessary costs, especially in large-scale deployments.
 Conversely, under-provisioning can cause potential disruptions or degrade performance.
 Tailoring the allocations ensures efficient resource utilization.
 * *Improved Stability*: In environments with various workloads, controlling resource allocation can prevent any single deployment from consuming excessive resources, thereby safeguarding the stability of the entire cluster.

-As a result, it is possible to configure CNR to provide custom amounts of memory and CPU to Knative Deployments with the config option `resource_management` to give administrators the power to fine-tune their environment, ensuring that the system resources align with the needs of their specific workloads and objectives.
+To address these scenarios, CNRs provides the config option `resource_management` so that administrators may tailor the memory and CPU of Knative system controllers to fit their needs.

 ## <a id='update-resources'></a> Configuring Memory and CPU Requests and Limits for Knative Serving Resources